-The spatial relationship to rock art and natural landscape features, such as easy route ways from Kilmartin Glen into ancillary Glens, ridges on the higher hills and possibly more fertile agricultural land was noted by Regan (2008) and an understanding of these interrelationships has further been developed by Jones et. al (2012).
-The site sits on a hill that flanks the south western entrance to Kilmartin Glen, a clearly significant and purposeful placing, and could be described as a nodal site.
+The spatial relationship to rock art and natural landscape features, such as easy route ways from Kilmartin Glen into ancillary glens, ridges on the higher hills and possibly more fertile agricultural land was noted by Regan (2008) and an understanding of these inter-relationships has further been developed by Jones et. al (2012).
+The Achnabreck Rock Art site has good views over the head of Lochgilp, and the southern entrance to Kilmartin Glen.

 Jones argues that rock art was a component of a settled landscape occupied by Neolithic agriculturalists and that its creation was an active part of 'socializing' the landscape into a system in which it becomes more organised and that this relates to cosmological concerns as well as economic interests (2011 (a) xviii).
-Rock art at least in part, may have circumscribed rights of movement and access to resources, and as such, defined peoples relationships with the landscape, making these sites significant in a process which is enhanced by use over time (Freedman, Jones and Riggott 2011:242-244).
+Rock art, at least in part, may have circumscribed rights of movement and access to resources, and as such, defined people's relationships with the landscape, making these sites significant in a process which is enhanced by use over time (Freedman, Jones and Riggott, 2011:242-244).

-2.6 Natural heritage values To be assessed
+2.6 Natural heritage values

+To be assessed